satylogin/rss-update/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    add       add new feed source to track. help      Prints this message or the help of the given subcommand(s) setup     set up config for traking feeds. unread    display contents of read list on terminal.
+    add         Add new feed source to track. help        Prints this message or the help of the given subcommand(s) setup       Set up config for traking feeds. tracking    Lists feeds that are currently being tracked along with its metadata. unread      Display contents of read list on terminal.
 ```

 ### Usage